 - Quickly add your data segments to ad groups and campaigns.

 - Adjust where and to whom your ads appear for optimal ad exposure.

-How Audience lists works
+How Audience segment works

-- Under “Shared library,” select Audience manager.
+- Click Audience manager.

-How remarketing lists are organized
+How data segments are organized

-Your remarketing lists in the Audience list table may also provide additional description context like how the list was created or what source the list is based from.
+Your data segments in the "Audience segment" table may also provide additional description context like how the segment was created or what source the segment is based from.

-Keep in mind that you still have to meet the size requirements:
+Keep in mind that you still have to meet the size requirements.